dougeby/IntuneDocs/intune-azure/manage-apps/ios-app-protection-policy-settings.md

   For devices that are not enrolled in Intune, the web links in policy-managed apps can open only in the Managed Browser app.

-  If you are using Intune to manage your devices, see [Manage Internet access using managed browser policies with Microsoft Intune](manage-internet-access-using-managed-browser-policies.md).

   Default value = **Yes**.

-- **Encrypt app data**: For apps that are associated with an Intune MAM policy, data is encrypted at rest through device-level encryption provided by the OS.
-When a PIN is required, the data is encrypted according to the settings in the MAM policy.
+- **Encrypt app data**: For apps that are associated with an Intune app protection policy, data is encrypted at rest through device-level encryption provided by the OS.
+When a PIN is required, the data is encrypted according to the settings in the app protection policy.
 As stated in Apple documentation, [the modules that iOS 7 uses are FIPS 140-2 certified](http://support.apple.com/en-us/HT202739).

   In the policy settings, you can specify PIN encryption values.
 These values determine when the data is encrypted.
 The options are:
   -   **When device is locked**: All app data associated with this policy is encrypted while the device is locked.